Media-Smart/vedaseg/README.md

 ## Deploy

-1. Convert to Onnx
+1. Convert to ONNX

 Firstly, install volksdep following the [official instructions](https://github.com/Media-Smart/volksdep).

-Then, run the following code to convert PyTorch to Onnx.
+Then, run the following code to convert PyTorch to ONNX.
 The input shape format is `CxHxW`.
-If you need the onnx model with dynamic input shape, please add `--dynamic_shape` in the end.
+If you need the ONNX model with dynamic input shape, please add `--dynamic_shape` in the end.

 ```shell
 python tools/torch2onnx.py configs/voc_unet.py weight_path out_path --dummy_input_shape 3,513,513 --opset_version 11